 Risk Oversight Approach

-We operate a dynamic enterprise risk management process with continuous monitoring to identify and address potential concerns, including those arising in the ever-changing economic, political and legal environments in which Union Pacific operates.
+We continuously monitor our dynamic risk management process to identify and address potential concerns, including those arising in the ever-changing economic, political and legal environments in which Union Pacific operates.

-Our business grows when we understand the needs of our communities and customers – and respond to those needs with dedication and commitment.
-Our sustainability approach reflects this.
-We are committed to engaging employees in our mission, transporting products safely, providing family-supporting jobs, operating ethically, protecting and strengthening the environment, and investing in America's communities.
+Our business grows by understanding the needs of our communities and customers, and responding to those needs with dedication and commitment.
+Our environmental, social and governance (ESG) approach reflects this.
+We are committed to engaging employees in our mission, transporting products safely, providing family-supporting jobs, operating ethically, protecting and strengthening the environment, and investing in America’s communities.

-Union Pacific's Chairman, President and CEO, and senior management oversee our corporate social responsibility strategy and report progress to the board of directors.
-A cross-functional management team is responsible for development and day-to-day management, while our nearly 42,000 full-time employees embrace and implement the strategy.
-Our stewardship is important – it's a way to unify our diverse workforce around a single purpose.
+Union Pacific’s chairman, president and CEO, and senior management oversee our corporate ESG strategy, and report progress to the board of directors.
+A cross-functional team is responsible for development and day-to-day sustainability management, while our approximately 37,500 full-time employees embrace and implement the strategy.
+We encourage employees to get involved and share their ideas on ways we can make a positive impact.
+Our stewardship is important – it’s a way to unify our diverse workforce around a single purpose.

-Union Pacific's Building America Report details the company's progress against key pillars of our sustainability and citizenship strategy:
+Union Pacific’s Building America Report details the company’s progress toward key pillars of our ESG strategy: